Eppo-exp/js-client-sdk/docs/js-client-sdk.chromestorageengine.md

 This serializes the entire configuration object into a string and then stores it to a single key within the object for another single top-level key.
 Same with metadata about the store (e.g., when it was last updated).

+Note: this behaves a bit differently than local storage as the chrome storage API gets and sets subsets of key-value pairs, so we have to dereference or re-specify the key.

 **Signature:**

 ```typescript